-Mother Seton « Catholic Insight
+Mother Elizabeth Ann Seton « Catholic Insight

 Saint Elizabeth Ann Seton (1774 – 1821) signifies what America was and, by the grace of God, with a dash of divine intervention, may yet be again.
-A rich heiress and socialite, Elizabeth Ann Bayley married at 19 to the 25-year old William Magee Seton, a wealthy businessman, in the import trade (importing the first Stradivarius to America).
+A rich heiress and socialite, Elizabeth Ann Bayley was married at 19 to the 25-year old William Magee Seton, a businessman made wealthy in the import trade (importing, amongst many other items, the first Stradivarius to America).
 They were both devout Episcopalians, which are more or less American Anglicans, if that is not an oxymoron.
 After a downturn in their fortunes, William died of tuberculosis in Italy, where he had gone with his wife to heal, and it was here that Elizabeth was introduced to Catholicism.

-Upon her return to American, Mrs. Seton, widowed now with five children, was received into the Church.
+Upon her return to America, Mrs. Seton, widowed now with five children, was received into the Church.
 To support herself and her children, she began an Academy for young girls, but many New Yorkers stayed away, mistrusting her Catholicism.
-So Elizabeth was invited to Maryland – at least back then, far more Catholic – where with the help of the Sulpicians, she founded the Saint Joseph’s Academy and Free School, along with a new order, the Sisters of Charity of Saint Joseph.
-Both flourished, becoming a model of educational apostolates throughout the country (and as a homeschooling method into our own day).
+So Elizabeth was invited to Maryland – at least back then, a state that was far more Catholic than New York – where with the help of the Sulpicians, she founded the Saint Joseph’s Academy and Free School, along with a new order, the Sisters of Charity of Saint Joseph.
+Both flourished, becoming a model of educational apostolates throughout the country (and as a homeschooling method into our own day – many of my own students have, shall we say, vivid memories of the Seton method).
 ‘Mother Seton’ was renowned for her grace, learning and virtue, although she suffered much from opposition and slander, and even the death of her two daughters).

 Saint Elizabeth Ann Seton died on this day, January 4th, in 1821, beatified by Pope John XXIII in 1963 (just a few months before his own death).
 Paul VI canonized her on September 14, 1975, as the first-born American saint (if one does not quibble that the ‘United States’ came into existence officially a few years after her birth).